 Board of Directors

-Kimberly Boggs serves as the Board’s Vice-Chair.
-She became involved with Safe Humane Chicago after overhearing an elementary school student tell a Safe Humane Youth Leader that he had been to a dogfight.
+Kim Boggs was elected Board President in November 2019.
+She became committed to Safe Humane Chicago's mission after overhearing an elementary school student tell a Safe Humane Youth Leader that he had been to a dogfight.
 She realized that helping animals alone wasn’t going to create safe and humane communities.
-Kim has served on the Board since 2010, using her Bachelor’s Degree in Business Administration from Marquette University and law degree from the University of Loyola to assist with board governance and policy-making.
-She is very involved with every program and special events, even chaperoning a group of Safe Humane Youth Leaders to Best Friends Animal Sanctuary in Kanab, Utah, in 2008.
+Kim has served on the Board since 2010, using her Bachelor’s Degree in Business Administration from Marquette University and law degree from the University of Loyola Chicago to assist with board governance and policy-making.
+She is very involved with every program and special events, even chaperoning a group of Safe Humane Youth Leaders to Best Friends Animal Sanctuary in Kanab, Utah, in 2009.
 In her day-job, Kim works as a trusted advisor to businesses all over the Midwest advising them on compliant employee benefit program design and administration.
 She is a cat foster for a CACC-approved Homeward Bound rescue and currently lives with three cats: two fosters now adopted, Rikki Barbie and Charley Bear; and a recent foster, Timothy.

 Stacey Hawk is a nonvoting member of the Board in her status as co-founder of D.A.W.G.
 (Dog Advisory Work Group) and Safe Humane Chicago.
 She is known in the Chicago area as owner of Hawk City K9 and agility dog training instructor.
 She has been involved with Safe Humane Chicago programming since its inception.
 Because of her specialized day job, Stacey is positioned to promote the Safe Humane mission to thousands of dog guardians in the Chicago area.
 She also co-leads Dog and Handler Team Assessments, which is responsible for selecting Safe Humane Ambassador Dogs, and led the community outreach Kids, Animals and Kindness efforts.
 Stacey received her Bachelor’s Degree in Administration of Justice, Child and Family from Southern Illinois University.
 She is the co-founder and chair of the Wiggly Field Advisory Committee and Director of the Wrightwood Neighborhood Association.
 She serves as a member of the Association of Pet Dog Trainers, the National Association of Canine Scent Work and the National Dock Dogs Association.
-Stacey shares her home with Kira and Journey, two German Shepherds, and her cat Tiva.
+Stacey shares her home with Journey -- a German Shepherd -- and her cat Tiva.